Updated February 3, 2019

 - Depression or anxiety

 - Reduced defecation

 - Quick, shallow breaths and elevated heart rate

 Hardware Disease In Sanctuary Birds

-Birds in a sanctuary environment, such as chickens, Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource., turkeys, and Unless explicitly mentioned, we are referring to domesticated goose breeds, not wild geese, who may have unique needs not covered by this resource., are all highly susceptible to hardware disease.
-In fact, it is one of the primary killers of Adapted over time (as by selective breeding) from a wild or natural state to life in close association with and to the benefit of humans birds.
+Birds in a sanctuary environment, such as chickens, ducks, turkeys, and geese, are all highly susceptible to hardware disease.
+In fact, it is one of the primary killers of domesticated birds.
 In addition to construction materials, birds have been known to ingest things such as coins, pins, pieces of foil, other shiny objects, and even dropped jewelry.
-These foreign objects can get lodged in the bird’s A crop is a pouched enlargement of the esophagus of many birds that serves as a receptacle for food and for its preliminary maceration., puncture the stomach and organs, and metallic objects can also cause heavy metal poisoning if they break down and enter the bird’s bloodstream.
+These foreign objects can get lodged in the bird’s crop, puncture the stomach and organs, and metallic objects can also cause heavy metal poisoning if they break down and enter the bird’s bloodstream.
 Unfortunately for many birds, by the time they are heavily symptomatic, the disease is typically quite progressed and there may be little that can be done for them.
 A veterinarian can perform an x-ray and blood test to help determine hardware disease or heavy metal poisoning and suggest any potential treatment options.
 Symptoms may include:

 - Difficulty walking or standing

 - General fatigue or depression

 - Lack of appetite, excessive fluid intake, or dehydration